intergral/deep-python-client/README.md

 # DEEP Python Client

 DEEP is an open source dynamic insight engine based on the Grafana stack.
-The idea is to allow dynamic collection of Traces, Metrics, Logs and Snapshots via the Grafama UI.
+The idea is to allow dynamic collection of Traces, Metrics, Logs and Snapshots via the Grafana UI.

 ## Usage